-Jigit is an add-on for JIRA Server 7.0+ that provides an issue tab, which displays information about all commits referencing the issue key.
+Jigit is an application/plugin for JIra Server 7.0+ that provides an issue tab, which displays information about all commits referencing the issue key.
 Add-on gives you a convenient way to collect commits from GitLab and GitHub.
 It has minimal settings: all you need to start is to provide a server name, a repository name and a personal access token.
 No additional settings at GitHub or GitLab are needed.
-Jigit interrogates servers using their public API and saves commits into a JIRA database.
+Jigit interrogates servers using their public API and saves commits into a JIra database.
 It doesn't clone your repositories, so no disk space is used to store sources.

 Security & Architecture explained

 Log in to JIRA as administrator